mixxxdj/mixxx/source/chapters/user_interface.rst

   somewhere on the waveform allows you to jump to an arbitrary position in the track.

+**Vinyl Widget**
+  The line on the vinyl widget rotates if the track moves.
+It is similar to the position marker found on scratch records.
+Use the mouse on the vinyl widget to pause, scratch, spin-back or throw tracks - just like a real record.
+  When performing :ref:`Loop rolls <interface-looping>` or right-clicking on the vinyl during playback, a "ghost" marker hints where the playback will continue.
+  The Vinyl Widget is hidden by default and can be enabled in the :ref:`interface-button-grid`.

+  If :term:`Vinyl control` is enabled, it can optionally display the time-coded vinyl signal quality.
+Activate the option in :menuselection:`Preferences --> Vinyl Control --> Show Signal Quality in Skin`.

 **Waveform Zoom**
   Using the mouse-wheel everywhere in the waveform summary will zoom the waveform in or out.
 You can choose whether or not to synchronize the zoom